How to set up a proper tank for a betta and master the basics of fishkeeping

 How to Clean a Filter Properly

 Remember that wonderful gunk we talked about?
 The beneficial nitrifying bacteria that colonize our filters and keep the water free of ammonia and nitrite, which would otherwise poison our fish in an enclosed aquarium, also have to be cared for.
-Avoid rinshing your filter media with hot or tap water, as this and chlorine can kill these precious nitrifying bacteria.
+Avoid rinsing your filter media with hot or tap water, as this and chlorine can kill these precious nitrifying bacteria.

 Instead, we recommend that you take your bucket of aquarium water from your water change, put your filter media into it, and gently squeeze some of the debris off before reinstalling the filter.
 This way the bacteria isn’t exposed to anything aside from tank water, and you’re not rinsing away so much of it that you severely impact the bacteria colony.